Pairing up in an office takes 30 seconds. Doing it remotely takes 30 minutes and a calendar invite that makes engineers angry.

 When remote teams operate that slowly, it’s no wonder some implement RTO mandates.

-In a virtual office setting, however, pairing up mimics the in-person experience.
-You look around the virtual space, find someone who’s free, and walk over to their virtual desk or wave them over to yours.
+Most remote collaboration tools are built for meetings.
+Gather is built for the moments in between.
+In a virtual office, pairing up mimics the in-person experience.
+You look around, find someone who’s free, and either walk over to their virtual desk or wave them over to yours.
+This brings back the speed and naturalness of pairing up in person without sacrificing the flexibility of remote work.

-How Remote Pair Programming Works in Gather
+How Does Remote Pair Programming Work in Gather?

 When your teammate approaches you, simply turn on your microphone and camera to start talking.
 While you troubleshoot, you can share screens simultaneously, making it easy to switch between the incident report and the fix.
-You can also annotate so everyone knows exactly which line of code is referenced on the screen.

-Thanks to this completely unplanned pairup, they got unblocked and prevented two weeks of work on the wrong thing.
+Thanks to this completely unplanned pair-up, they got unblocked and prevented two weeks of work on the wrong thing.

 A virtual office offers a variety of benefits, including increased employee engagement and a greater sense of connection to teammates.
 Regarding collaboration, however, engineering teams choose Gather for three main reasons: flexibility, speed, and efficiency.